lambdaclass/concrete/ROADMAP.md

    but it must never collapse different evidence classes into one fake green
    badge: `proved`, `runtime_checked`, `tested_by_oracle`, `assumed`, and
    `trusted` stay distinct on screen and in JSON.
 9. Ensure every release bundle includes an evidence replay command.

-The concrete command should be something like `concrete replay <bundle>`: it rebuilds and rechecks the selected tests, gates, proofs, doc snippets, report snapshots, and release facts; emits a summary of memory-safety enforcement, runtime checks, capabilities, proofs, trusted boundaries, assumptions, and unsupported facts; and works without network or LLM access.
-Gates: clean bundle replays green, stale proof fails, missing gate fails, changed source fails, and an LLM-generated proof bundle replays using only checked artifacts.
+   Deliverable: `concrete replay <bundle>` rebuilds and rechecks the selected tests, gates, proofs, doc snippets, report snapshots, and release facts.
+It emits a summary of memory-safety enforcement, runtime checks, capabilities, proofs, trusted boundaries, assumptions, and unsupported facts.
+It must work without network access, without an LLM, and without private source paths.

+   Done when the replay gate covers: clean bundle replays green, stale proof fails, missing gate fails, changed source fails, schema mismatch fails, and an LLM-generated proof bundle replays using only checked artifacts.
 10. Make `tested_by_oracle` evidence structured and diffable:
     - add an oracle manifest naming reference, seeds, case count, input model, comparison mode, and coverage kind;